 *The Ritual of Killing of The Living Dead takes place for groups of at least 4 people

 Best of Romania Tour - Brief Itinerary

 Our guide collects you from Moxa Boutique Hotel.
-From here, you will travel to Dracula’s final resting place, Snagov Monastery.
+From here, you will travel to Dracula's final resting place, Snagov Monastery.
 The religious building is located on an island in the middle of Snagov Lake.
-In the evening, return to Bucharest and enjoy a traditional welcome dinner.
+In the evening, return to Bucharest and enjoy a delicious welcome dinner.

 Best of Romania Tour - Corvinesti, Turda Salt Mine, Sighisoara

 In addition to the previously mentioned highlights, you will also visit Corvinesti Castle in Hunedoara.

 Furthermore, you will travel to Turda and accommodate in a 4* Dracula themed hotel.
 Enjoy a vampire menu for dinner and then join us for the popular Ritual of Killing of the Living Dead*, performed according with old Transylvanian traditions (as seen on Travel Channel).

 *The Ritual of Killing of The Living Dead takes place for groups of at least 4 people

 In the morning, visit the impressive Turda Salt Mine and then travel to Cluj-Napoca.
 On the next day of the best of Romania tour, drive to Sighisoara Medieval Citadel, Dracula's birthplace.
 Visit the Clock Tower Museum, as well as the Torture Room and the Medieval Weapons Collection.